Snow totals from around Minnesota

 5.5 inches — Mound, Lewiston, Minneota

-5 inches — Oakdale, Brooklyn Park, Circle Pines, Winthrop, Elba, Andover, Austin, Hanska
+5 inches — Oakdale, Brooklyn Park, Circle Pines, Winthrop, Elba, Andover, Austin, Hanska, Veseli, Belle Plaine, Stillwater, Caledonia, Little Falls, Finland

 4.8 inches — Hudson, Wis.